mozilla/pontoon/docs/admin/deployment.rst

 ``MICROSOFT_TRANSLATOR_API_KEY``
    Optional.
 Set your `Microsoft Translator API`_ key to use machine translation by Microsoft.

+``MONTHLY_ACTIVITY_SUMMARY_DAY``
+   Optional.
+Integer representing a day of the month on which the Monthly activity summary emails will be sent.
+1 represents the first day of the month.
+   The default value is 1.

 ``NEW_RELIC_API_KEY``
    Optional.
 API key for accessing the New Relic REST API.
 Used to mark deploys